diagrams/diagrams-doc/doc/manual.rst

 .. _`quick start tutorial`: /doc/quickstart.html

-If you want to roll your own code, e.g. as a component of a stand-alone program, see the backend specific sections under `Rendering backends`_.
+Note that `Diagrams.Backend.SVG.CmdLine` is provided for convenience;

-FIXME
+it's not the only interface to the backend though.
+If you want to roll your own code, e.g. as a component of another program, use the `renderDia` function, or see the related section under `Rendering backends`_ for additional backend specific entry points.

 Contributing
 ------------